jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/configuring-vf-interfaces-rate-limiting-using-cli.rst

 -   The total sum of the maximum transmission rates of all rate limited VFs cannot exceed 90% of the port link speed.

--   The unit is Mbps, and value of 0 means turn off the rate limiting.
+-   The units are Mbps, and value of 0 means turn off the rate limiting.

--   VFs with different limited rate are supposed to be attached separate data networks and managed by Kubernetes SR-IOV device plugin as different ResourcePools.
-You can then use the VFs by specifying the corresponding
+-   |VFs| with different limited rate are supposed to be attached to separate data networks and managed by Kubernetes |SRIOV| device plugin as different ResourcePools.
+You can then use the |VFs| by specifying the corresponding
     <resourceName>.